Huguitis/aoi.js-documentation/src/functions/Awaited/awaitComponentsUntil.md

 ---
 title: $awaitComponentsUntil
-description: $awaitComponentsUntil awaits message components.
+description: $awaitComponentsUntil awaits message components until a specific time and makes in unuseable after that time.
 id: awaitComponentsUntil
 ---

-`$awaitComponentsUntil` awaits message components.
+`$awaitComponentsUntil` awaits message components until a specific time and makes in unuseable after that time.

 ## Usage